abonello/project_5/README.md

 If you would like to install this app follow the following steps:

+# NEED TO CREATE COIN PRODUCT - how to select the image.

 1. Download the app from this [github repository](https://github.com/abonello/project_5)

 2. Set it up to work on your local machine.